 1) OWASP Top 10 Vulnerabilities

-Similarly other OWASP application vulnerabilities including Cross Site Scripting (XSS) and Cross-Site Request Forgery (XSRF) and can also be exploited to reach the database.
-Dynamic application security testing for web applications is the best way to start looking for risks that mimics real-life attacks with the help of a security analyst to discover risks.
+Similarly other OWASP application vulnerabilities including Cross-Site Scripting (XSS) and Cross-Site Request Forgery (XSRF) and can also be exploited to reach the database.
+Dynamic application security testing for web applications is the best way to start looking for risks that mimic real-life attacks with the help of a security analyst to discover risks.

 2) Privilege Abuse